Morgause: Le Morte d'Arthur

-Nevertheless, Morgause has an affair with Sir Lamorak, a son of Pellinore and one of Arthur's best knights.
-Once, Lancelot and Bleoberis even find Lamorak and Meleagant fighting over which queen is more beautiful, Morgause or Guinevere.
-Eventually, her son Gaheris discovers them in flagrante together in bed while visiting her castle (the Post-Vulgate's castle Rethename in Orkney, near the border with Arthur's own Logres).
+Nevertheless, Queen Morgause has an affair with Sir Lamorak, a son of her sons' mortal enemy Pellinore and one of Arthur's best knights.
+Lamorak's love for her is "true", matching that of Lancelot and Guinevere or of Tristan and Isolde.
+Once, Lancelot finds Lamorak and Meleagant fighting over which queen is more beautiful, Morgause or Guinevere, and promptly challenges Lamorak.
+Eventually, her son Gaheris discovers her and Lamorak in flagrante together in bed while visiting her castle (the Post-Vulgate's castle Rethename in Arthur's own Logres but very close to Orkney).
 Enraged, he grabs Morgause by her hair and swiftly beheads her, but spares her unarmed lover (who is left naked in bed covered in her blood and is killed later by four Orkney brothers in an unequal fight).
-In Malory's telling, however, Lancelot calls the slaying of Morgause "shameful", but Gawain seems to be angry at Gaheris only for leaving Lamorak alive at the spot.
-Her death was probably first included in the Post-Vulgate Queste; Malory used the variant from the Second Version of the Prose Tristan.
+In Malory's telling, however, Lancelot calls the slaying of Morgause "shameful", and calls on Arthur to declare it a crime of treason, but Gawain seems to be angry at Gaheris only for leaving Lamorak alive at the spot.
+Her death was probably first included in the Post-Vulgate Queste.
+Malory's account, contained in his Book of Sir Tristram, appears to be based on an unidentified variant of the Prose Tristan.
+Within the narrative, the episode seems to take place soon after Gareth's knighting, albeit Charles W. Moorman III postulated that the Gareth episode chronologically belongs to the first part of Le Morte.